MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 ===================================================

 Running PolyglotDB in a `Docker`_ container is a great way to maintain a consistent environment, isolate dependencies, and streamline your setup process.
 This section will guide you through setting up and using PolyglotDB within Docker.
-Note that this method is an alternative to the default installation with conda environment.
+Note that this method is an alternative to the default installation with conda-forge or pip.
-If you already installed via conda-forge above, do not re-install with Docker.
+If you already installed via conda-forge or pip above, **do not re-install with Docker**.

 Prerequisites
 -------------